Sushma-Varadaiah/nft-meta-transaction/README.md

 2. Using already existing third party setup for meta transactions like GSN - Gas Station Network

-We will go with 2 approch that is using GSN(version-v2) third party decentralised system in order to leverage meta transactions in our Dapp.
+We will go with 2 approch, that is using GSN(version-v2) third party decentralised system in order to leverage meta transactions in our Dapp.

 ### GSN - Gas Station Network